Contemporary Philosophy of Medicine

 Introduction

 Contemporary medicine is fragmented in terms of approaches to what it is or should be, as well as to how it is or should be practiced.
 Approaches to the nature of medicine range from traditional logical and empirical accounts to humanistic and phenomenological ones, while approaches to its practice range from Evidence-Based Medicine to Patient-Centered Medicine.
 These approaches often involve different philosophical perspectives.
 For example, a reductionist perspective is foundational to standard biomedicine, whereas a holistic perspective is foundational to integrative medicine.
-In the present bibliography, entries on General Overviews, Edited Volumes, professional Journals, and online resources are listed initially, followed by different approaches to medicine’s nature and practice, ranging from the Logic of Medicine to Virtue Medicine.
-The bibliography concludes with entries on Medical Ontology, including Disease, Health, and Medical Causation, and to Medical Epistemology, including Medical Knowledge and Explanation, Medical Informatics, and Clinical Judgment and Decision Making.
+In the present bibliography, entries on General Overviews, Edited Volumes, professional Journals, and online resources are listed initially, followed by different approaches to medicine’s nature and practice, ranging from the Logic of Medicine to Integrative Medicine.
+The bibliography concludes with entries on Medical Ontology, including Disease, Health, and Medical Causation, and on Medical Epistemology, including Medical Knowledge and Explanation, Medical Informatics, and Clinical Judgment and Decision Making.
 Finally, the bioethics and medical ethics literature has not been included, since it constitutes a separate field of scholarship in the philosophy of medicine.

 General Overviews